 Negative Catalysts (Inhibitors)

-A catalyst which decreases or retards or helps in slowing down the rate of reaction is called negative catalysts.
+A catalyst that decreases or retards or helps in slowing down the rate of reaction is called a negative catalyst.

 It is because a negative catalyst increases activation energy by taking a longer alternative path.